galaxyproject/training-material/RNA-Seq/Reference-based-RNA-seq-detailed.md

 RNAseq can be roughly divided into two "types":

  * **Reference genome-based** - an assembled genome exists for a species for which an RNAseq experiment is performed.
 It allows reads to be aligned against the reference genome and significantly improves our ability to reconstruct transcripts.
-This category would obviously include humans and most model organisms but excludes the majority of truly biologically intereting species (e.g., [Hyacinth macaw](https://en.wikipedia.org/wiki/Hyacinth_macaw));
+This category would obviously include humans and most model organisms but excludes the majority of truly biologically interesting species (e.g., [Hyacinth macaw](https://en.wikipedia.org/wiki/Hyacinth_macaw));
  * **Reference genome-free** - no genome assembly for the species of interest is available.
 In this case one would need to assemble the reads into transcripts using *de novo* approaches.
 This type of RNAseq is as much of an art as well as science because assembly is heavily parameter-dependent and difficult to do well.

 In this short introduction to RNAseq we will focus on the **Reference genome-based** type of RNA seq.

 ## Experimental procedures affect downstream analyses

-The *Everything's connected* slide by Dündar et al. (2015) explains the overall idea:
+The *Everything's connected* slide by Dündar *et al.* (2015) explains the overall idea:

 ![](https://github.com/nekrut/galaxy/wiki/images/everything_connected.png)

 There is a variety of ways in which RNA is treated during its conversion to cDNA and eventual preparation of sequencing libraries.
 In general the experimental workflow includes the following steps:

  * RNA purification;
- * Reverse transcription using Reverse Transcriptase (RT), which produces the first strand of cDNA ("c" stands for *complimentary*);
+ * Reverse transcription using Reverse Transcriptase (RT), which produces the first strand of cDNA ("c" stands for *complementary*);
  * Second strand synthesis using DNA polymerase;
  * Library preparation for sequencing.

-In listing these basic steps we are ignoring a vast amount of details such as, for example, normalization strategies and procedures needed to deal with rare RNAs or degraded samples (see Adiconis et al. [2013](http://nature.com/nmeth/journal/v10/n7/full/nmeth.2483.html)).
+In listing these basic steps we are ignoring a vast amount of details such as, for example, normalization strategies and procedures needed to deal with rare RNAs or degraded samples (see Adiconis *et al.* [2013](http://nature.com/nmeth/journal/v10/n7/full/nmeth.2483.html)).
 Yet, there are two important experimental considerations that would effect the ways in which one analyses data and interprets the results.
 These are:

  * Priming for the first cDNA strand synthesis;
  * Stranded versus Non-stranded libraries.